90 Mg Dl To Mmol L

 Follow a Healthy Diet

-A healthy diet plays a crucial role in managing blood glucose levels.
+A healthy diet makes a real difference in managing blood glucose levels.
 Focus on eating whole, unprocessed foods that are rich in nutrients and fiber.
 These include:

 • Fruits and Vegetables: Choose a variety of colorful fruits and vegetables, which are low in calories and high in vitamins, minerals, and antioxidants.